catalyst-cloud/catalystcloud-docs/source/first-instance/dashboard-windows.rst

 ..
 Note::
-  Some of the following pictures, have files or various servers/security groups etc. That are not standard on the catalyst cloud.
+  Some of the following pictures, have files or various servers/security groups etc. That are not standard on the Sky TV.
 Do not worry about their absence on your system, they will not affect this tutorial.

 Configure Instance Security Group